The Psalms: Really Useful Guide

 Songs for Suffering is a practical and immediately accessible handbook to help anyone to pray when they are feeling troubled.
 It is written in an engaging style, with practical suggestions for using the psalms of lament and for forming your own prayers in the light of your circumstances.

-It is available now from Christian bookshops and from ChristianBook.com (for USA), Amazon (UK) and in Australia from Koorong as well as the usual online retailers.
+It is available now from Christian bookshops and from ChristianBook.com (for USA), Ritchie Christian media (UK) and in Australia from Koorong as well as the usual online retailers.